PeterHUistyping/MIT6.824-6.5840-Distributed-Systems/Lecture/03-GFS.md

     * all readers see the same content (assuming no writes).
   We'll see more precision later.

-Let's think about how GFS handles crashes of various entities.
+## Crashes Handle

-A client crashes while writing?
+### A client crashes while writing?

   Either it got as far as asking primary to write, or not.

-A secondary crashes just as the primary asks it to write?
+### A secondary crashes just as the primary asks it to write?

 1. Primary may retry a few times, if secondary revives quickly with disk intact, it may execute the primary's request and all is well.
 2. Primary gives up, and returns an error to the client.
    Client can retry -- but why would the write work the second time around?
 3. Coordinator notices that a chunkserver is down.
    Periodically pings all chunk servers.
-   Removes the failed chunkserver from all chunkhandle lists.
+   **Removes the failed chunkserver from all chunkhandle lists.**
    Perhaps re-replicates, to maintain 3 replicas.
    Tells primary the new secondary list.